pauliejes/SandboxDocs/docs/user-interface.md

 ```

-# Positioning GUI Elements

-To position a GUI Element you need to double click the Element you want to move, this will allow you to drag and place it anywhere you want.
-Then with a single click you stop dragging and set the GUI element in that position.
-Another way to position GUI Elements is by using the transform property, just like 3D nodes.
-However, this value is interpreted differently.
-Only the translation portion of the transform matrix is used.
-The X and Y components are used as percent offsets from the Element's parent div (either the root of the page or the parent GUI Element).
-Scale and rotation are ignored.
-Most GUI Elements have a length and width property and these are represented as absolute pixel sizes.

-# GUI Elements Hierarchy
+### GUI Elements Hierarchical Organization

 When a GUI Element is created, it becomes a child of the currently selected simulation object, more likely the Scene Object.
 However, GUI Elements can have children GUI Elements too.
 So, when a GUI Element is created, it becomes a child of the currently selected GUI Element.
-But since a GUI Element is not part of the 3D scene, properties like the parent transform or visible will not effect it.

 !!! note:

 	A GUI Elements Hierarchy will work just as nested HTML Document Object Model (DOM) elements do and allow you to create rich user interaces.

-# User Interaction
+A GUI Element that is a child of another GUI Element will react to property changes of the parent element.
+If the parent's visible property is set to invisible, for example, the child element becomes also invisible.
+However, if the parent of the GUI Element is the 3D scene, properties like the parent transform or visible will not effect the child GUI Element.
+The GUI Element will not react to changes of the 3D Scene properties.
+If the visible property of the parent 3D Scene is set to invisible and the visible property of the child GUI Element is currently visible, the child element will remain visible.

+!!! note:

+	GUI Elements only respond to property changes of their parents if the parents are also GUI Elements.
+Otherwise, parents' properties like transform and visible will not effect children GUI Elements.

+## Responding to User Input

 Some GUI Elements like a button can respond to a User input.
 When the User clicks it, an action is normally initiated.
 The mechanism to implement this actions or to trigger them is through the GUI Element's Events.